GermanCentralLibraryForTheBlind/dzb-user-authentication/README.md

  What is it?
 -------------------
 This is an implementing of an Keycloak User Storage SPI.
-It shows how to integrate our existing external DZB user database to Keycloak.
-The primary aim is to map our user data to the Keycloak user metamodel so that it can be consumed by the Keycloak runtime.
+It shows how to integrate existing external microsoft database to Keycloak.
+The primary aim is to map user data to the Keycloak user metamodel so that it can be consumed by the Keycloak runtime.
 ATM it is a simple blue print.